 9. If the member contests the ethics committee’s recommendation, then the executive board will convene to discuss the grievance within 15 days of receiving notice from the member.
 The executive board can request additional information from the member and can request the member be available by telephone to answer questions.
 The executive board can adopt the ethics committee’s recommendation or determine that some other action is necessary.

 10. Within 5 days of making a decision, the president must inform the member of the executive board's decision via email.
 Notification via email must also be sent to the administrative assistant and to the ethics committee.
 General notification may be given to the complainant that the matter has been resolved.
+A summary of each grievance submitted will be documented by the Ethics Chair.
 Except under special circumstances, no details of the outcome will be given to the complainant, the public, or members of The NRWA.